 - Desensitization.
 There are times when it’s possible to alleviate your dog’s fears by playing thunderstorm sounds when it’s not storming outside.
 Find a CD or download thunderstorm or fireworks sound clips to use.
 Play at a low volume at first while comforting your dog with pleasant stimuli such as pettings and treats.
 Do this for only a few minutes each day over several weeks, slowly increasing the volume until you can play the sounds at their natural noise level while your dog remains content and calm.
 The gradual exposure to the source of his fear, combined with pleasant stimuli like petting or playing, will eventually reduce Fido’s anxiety to it.
 Fortunately, this technique works very well for many pets.
 For more information and a link to sounds, click here.

 - Medication and Natural Therapies.
 A dog owner is never thrilled with the necessity to use drugs in relieving their pooch’s fears.
 But, remember for those extreme cases, medicating your dog to keep him calm can be better for his health and well-being than not treating his condition.
 Talk to your vet about anxiety medications for your dog.
 Now for milder cases, you can try lavender oil or flower extracts to help appease your pooch.
 Many dogs also respond well to special pheremone collars, sprays, or diffusers designed to calm anxiety.
+And others respond very well to CBD oil or treats.

 - Animal Behaviorist.
 Even if you find relief using one or more of the methods above, an animal behaviorist may be able to provide additional insight into your fearful dog's behavior and how to best deal with it.
 Your veterinarian, an animal behaviorist, even a dog trainer may have specialized training in managing this kind of canine behavior.